donundeen/audible-proximity/README.md

 -----------

 To run __audible-proximity__ automatically every time the Pi boots up:
+- `loginctl enable-linger pi`
-- Copy the unit file to the systemd system folder with the command `sudo cp units/audible-proximity-pi.service /lib/systemd/system`
+- Copy the unit file to the systemd system folder with the command `sudo cp units/audible-proximity-pi.service /lib/systemd/user/`
-- Enable the audible-proximity service with the command `sudo systemctl enable audible-proximity-pi.service`
+- Enable the audible-proximity service with the command ` systemctl --user enable audible-proximity-pi.service`
-- Start the audible-proximity service with the command `sudo systemctl start audible-proximity-pi.service`
+- Start the audible-proximity service with the command `systemctl --user start audible-proximity-pi.service`

 Note that it may be necessary to edit the WorkingDirectory and/or ExecStart paths to match the installed location of the __audible-proximity__ repository and npm, respectively.